GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 * Terra-derived DEA Hotspots are unavailable.
 See below.

 % All DEA systems are working as expected.
 There are no outstanding incidents or errors to report.

-See the [DEA monitoring dashboard](https://monitoring.dea.ga.gov.au/) to check the current status of DEA's services.
 :::

 ## 2024-05-13: Terra-derived DEA Hotspots are unavailable